kkhuang1990/PlaqueDetection/readme.md

 - volume/hybrid/image
   - define necessary network structures, dataloader and transforms (image pre-processing and data augmentation) for 3D model, 2.5D model and 2D model respectively.
 In this work, our novelty is to propose a hybrid Res-UNet structure for taking advantage of spatial connectivity between adjacent slices, meanwhile alleviating computational cost compared with purely 3D network.
 - loss.py
   - define loss functions used in this project.
-Here we propose the snake-constrained weighted Hausdorff distance (WHD) loss with reference to the paper [Locating Objects Without Bounding Boxes](https://arxiv.org/pdf/1806.07564.pdf) lr_scheduler.py main.py main.sh metric.py metricsvsnumimages.py operation_hist.py operation.py playground.py plot_regionprops.py snake_cp.py
+We propose the snake-constrained weighted Hausdorff distance (WHD) loss with reference to the paper [Locating Objects Without Bounding Boxes](https://arxiv.org/pdf/1806.07564.pdf).
+As a modification, we apply snake constraint to the original WHD loss to further ensure that a closed artery boundary can be obtained during training.
+- metric.py
+  - define commonly used metrics for evaluating results of boundary detection and plaque segmentation, such as Dice, AVD, HD95 and ASD as mentioned above.
-snake.py
+- snake.py
-train.py
-utils.py
+  - define snake constraint applied to WHD loss.
-vision.py
+- vision.py
+  - define functions for results visualization such as saving samples stack into pdf and show the prediction results in video.

+## How to run
+running this project is very simple.
+For plaque detection, change to directory PlaqueSegmentation directory, modify the parameters setting in main.sh and run the main.sh file with ./main.sh.
+Please notice that datasets used for train, validation and test should be defined first (with both input image and annotation).
+For boundary detection, similar operations to plaque detection are necessary.

+## sample results